Mastercard/flow/report/report-core/README.md

 canonicalized, not its possibly foreign link target.

 Writer does not create an advertisement itself.
-Completion actions advertising `latest` must use the configured location and preserve unrelated references/ordinary files.
+Completion actions advertising `latest` use the configured location.
+After successful finalization, the assertion runner may replace an existing symlink there, even one pointing to an older report;
+it removes only the link, never that link's target report.
+Ordinary files and directories at the advertisement location are preserved.
+This publication step is distinct from the destination-specific withdrawal before replacement and from an explicit `latest` output path.
 Automatic run naming and replay-source separation remain unchanged.
 Caller drainage, exactly-once initialization before concurrent bodies, final-only activation and latest/browse integration remain runner work; legacy assertion adapters still use immediate reporting.
 Parallel reporting remains guarded pending ticket 23's